andrew/ultimate-awesome/README.md

 - [Awesome-Vision-Mamba-Models](https://github.com/Ruixxxx/Awesome-Vision-Mamba-Models) - [Official Repo] A Survey on Vision Mamba: Models, Applications and Challenges.
 - [awesome-ai-tools](https://github.com/tankvn/awesome-ai-tools) - A curated list of 7766 awesome AI tools.
 - [awesome-temporal](https://github.com/temporalio/awesome-temporal) - A curated list of awesome Temporal libraries and resources.
-- [turkish-nlp-resources](https://github.com/agmmnn/turkish-nlp-resources) - 🔡 List of Tools, Libraries, Models, Datasets and other resources for Turkish NLP.
+- [awesome-ml-gen-ai-elixir](https://github.com/georgeguimaraes/awesome-ml-gen-ai-elixir) - A curated list of Machine Learning libraries and resources for the Elixir programming language. .
 - [awesome-llm-attributions](https://github.com/HITsz-TMG/awesome-llm-attributions) - A Survey of Attributions for Large Language Models.
 - [awesome-space-books](https://github.com/Hunter-Github/awesome-space-books) - A list of space exploration related books (some are online, some are on paper).
 - [awesome-challenges](https://github.com/mauriciovieira/awesome-challenges) - A curated list of algorithmic challenges websites.